frederic-perez/AmE-dictionary/data/idioms.md

 __see for (oneself)__
 __see red__ :three: To become very angry.
 To fall into a state of extreme anger, excitement, or competitive arousal, such as might cloud one’s judgement or senses. _He’s generally not a confrontational person, but you’d better get out of his way when he sees red!_
 __see-and-be-seen__ To be noticed by others or to attract attention, especially in social situations.
 It often implies seeking the attention of important or influential people in order to advance one’s own interests or status.
 This phrase can also refer to the practice of observing and being observed in social environments, such as trendy nightclubs, where being seen is valued for its own sake. _See-and-be-seen restaurant._
+__seed corn__ :dart: If someone talks about _seed corn_, they mean resources or people that will produce benefits in the future rather than immediately. _Investment in the industry, the seed corn of future output, has fallen by 75 percent._ Note: If people _eat their seed corn_, they use up their valuable resources, and this will prevent them from being able to do things in the future. _A society that’s unwilling to invest in its future is a society that’s living off capital.
+It’s eating its seed corn._ Note: A farmer’s seed corn is the grain that is used for planting rather than being sold or eaten.
 __seek after__
 __seen (_or_ known) better days__ Get in a worse state than in the past; have become old, worn-out, or shabby.
 __seesaw__ _v_ To vacillate between two options, conditions, or situations. _Of course the senator is going to seesaw on this controversial bill until the last minute.
 He doesn’t want to announce his vote and anger his constituents before he has to._ _Seesaw leadership only infuses anxiety and distrust into a culture, which can affect performance._